Daily Rhythms: A LIFESMART Perspective

 Does your child have a balanced and healthy daily rhythm?
 What kinds of activities should be included in the day?

 Discovering daily rhythms that work means the process of finding the right combination of activities for the day.
 For example, we start the day with long walk.
-Dance and/or yoga are part of Ananth’s daily routine.
+Dance is an important part of Ananth’s daily routine.
 A list of some activities to include in the daily rhythm is given below.

 These activities support overall development.
 Include them as part of your child’s daily rhythm!